AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/undead/undying-councilor-erlw.md

       \ a DC 17 Dexterity saving throw.
 A creature takes 14 (4d6) fire damage and\
       \ 14 (4d6) radiant damage on a failed save, or half as much damage on a successful\
       \ one.
 If the councilor casts this spell using a spell slot of 6th level or\
-      \ higher, the fire damage or the radiant damage (its choice) increases by d6\
+      \ higher, the fire damage or the radiant damage (its choice) increases by 1d6\
       \ for each slot level above 5th."
-    "name": "Flame Strike (5th-Level Spell; Requires a Spell Slot)" "legendary_actions":
+    "name": "Flame Strike (5th-Level Spell; Requires a Spell Slot)" "legendary_description": "Legendary Action Uses: 2.
+Immediately after another creature's\
+  \ turn, the undying councilor can expend a use to take one of the following actions.\
+  \ The undying councilor regains all expended uses at the start of each of its turns."
+"legendary_actions":
   - "desc": "The councilor makes one attack with its Radiant Touch."
     "name": "Touch"